rich-bit/rich-bit/README.md

 - 👀 I’m interested in Linux as Development Environment
 - 🌱 I’m currently learning Computer Science
 - 💞️ I’m looking to collaborate on some fun project, when I have the time for it..
-- 📫 How to reach me: PM ;D
+- 📫 How to reach me: PM!

 <!---
 rich-bit/rich-bit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.